6 Air Conditioner Noises & What They Mean

 - Whistling noises.
 Whistling is usually the result of small amounts of air rapidly escaping a smallish hole.
 Most commonly this will be a pinhole air leak, usually in the ducts or near a return or supply vent.
 A single pinhole isn’t too much to stress over, but often where there’s one there are many, and this can result in tons of efficiency loss and poor air quality.

 - Bubbling or “wet” noises.
 Wet gurgling or bubbling noises are similar to the whistle noise, just with water or refrigerant.
-Either the condensate drain like, or worse, the refrigerant line has become damaged and is leaking.
+Either the condensate drain line, or worse, the refrigerant line has become damaged and is leaking.

 Air Conditioner Repair in Baton Rouge